-Rumbling sounds coming from a water heater are an indication that sediment has built up on the bottom of the water heater.
-What you are hearing is water that is trapped in the sediment and is boiling.
+Rumbling sounds coming from a water heater indicate that sediment has built up on the bottom of the water heater.
+What you hear is water trapped in the sediment and boiling.
 This is an indication that the water heater is not operating efficiently.
 Sediment will not allow the heat to transfer to the water in the tank, which sends the heat up the flue.

 You may try draining a few gallons of water off the bottom of the water heater tank.
 This is done by attaching a drain hose to the valve at the bottom of the tank.
 Allow it to drain for about five minutes.

-I am hearing a whistle sound that seems to be connected to the plumbing system.
+I am hearing a whistling sound that seems to be connected to the plumbing system.
 It comes and goes at times, but I can’t find the cause of it.
 What could cause this?

 We need to replace a toilet in our home.
-We have heard neighbors and friends complain that the new toilets do not flush properly, and that they require multiple flushes.
+We have heard neighbors and friends complain that the new toilets do not flush properly and require multiple flushes.
 What is the recommendation for toilet replacement?

-When considering a new fixture for your home such as a toilet, we recommend that you choose a fixture made by one of the major manufacturers, such as American Standard, Kohler or Eljer.
+When considering a new fixture for your home, such as a toilet, we recommend choosing a fixture made by one of the major manufacturers, such as American Standard, Kohler, or Eljer.

 Most people are comfortable with their hot water set at 120°F, which is also the new standard that manufacturers use when pre-setting it at the factory.
 If you have an older model, set the thermostat at medium.
-On a gas model, there is a dial on the front of the gas valve.
+A gas model has a dial on the front of the gas valve.
 On electric models, the thermostats (there may be two) are concealed behind the two panels on the side of the tank.
 NOTE: Turn off the electricity before removing the panels.
 There are exposed wires behind the panels containing HIGH VOLTAGE.

 There are four people in our house, two adults and two teens.
 We are constantly running out of hot water.
 After a five-minute shower, the water starts to turn cold.
 This change occurred quite recently.
 Help!

 First, the dip tube has broken off.
-This is a tube that forces incoming water to the bottom of the tank so that hot water will be drawn off of the top.
+This tube forces incoming water to the bottom of the tank so that hot water will be drawn off the top.
 When the dip tube breaks, cold water entering the tank mixes with the hot water and cools it down.
 This can occur in both gas and electric models.

-Second, if your water heater is electric, the lower element that heats the water may not be operating properly, thus only the upper half of the tank will heat up.
+Second, if your water heater is electric, the lower element that heats the water may not operate properly; thus, only the upper half of the tank will heat up.
 The cause of this problem could be a bad element or a thermostat malfunction.
-This type of problem should be evaluated by a qualified technician.
+A qualified technician should evaluate this type of problem.

-Third, your water heater has a large build up of sediment and is not able to properly heat the water in your tank.
+Third, your water heater has a large sediment build-up and cannot properly heat the water in your tank.
 You can try to flush the tank as suggested above or contact us to perform this service.

-Recently my water bills appear to be rather high.
-None of the faucets appear to leak.
+Recently, my water bills have appeared to be higher than usual—none of the faucets seem to leak.
 What else could contribute to a high water bill?

 Second, put a few drops of food coloring into the tank to test the flush valve mechanism.
 If the water in the bowl changes color within 15 minutes, this is an indication that water is leaking into the toilet bowl and that the ball or flapper needs to be replaced.